Officially out now: The TypeDB 3.0 Roadmap >>

 }

-TypeDB Cloud connection requires an object of the Credential type that is initialized with a username and password.
+TypeDB Cloud and TypeDB Enterprise connections require an object of the Credential type that is initialized with a username and password.
 For our sample application, we have the default credentials for the admin account set in the code of the connectToTypeDB function.

 Database setup